commodity-js/commodity/packages/supplier/README.md

 const session = sessionResource.unpack()
 ```

-### 3. Define Products
+### 3. Define Products (Services)

 Products are your application's services, components or features.
 They are factory functions that can depend on other products or resources.
-Dependencies are accessed via the `$` object passed to the `factory` as argument. $ is a shorthand for `supplies`, but it is just a suggestion, you can name the factory arg however you want.
-I like $ because it is short and will be used a lot throughout the application.
+Dependencies are accessed via the `$` object passed to the `factory` as argument. `$` is a shorthand for `supplies`, but it is just a suggestion, you can name the factory arg however you want.
+I like `$` because it is short and will be used a lot throughout the application.

 Use `$[supplier.name]` to access the resource or product stored in supplies, and `$(supplier)` as a shorthand to access the unpacked value of the product or resource directly.
 As a mnemonic, `$[]` looks like a box, so it accesses the packed, the "boxed", resource or product.